• Skip to main content

 Camp Hale, CO.
 Photo: Grant Matthews

 Named after General Irving Hale, Camp Hale was about more than weapons training.
-Military recruits for the 10th Mountain Division underwent extensive instruction in skiing, mountain climbing, and other outdoor winter activities including extensive training in cold weather survival skills.
-Combat training included grenades, tanks, rockets, mortars, and more, and were reserved for the area of Camp Hale known as the East Fork Valley.
+Military recruits for the 10th Mountain Division underwent extensive instruction in skiing, mountain climbing, and other outdoor winter activities including extensive training in cold-weather survival skills.
+Combat training included grenades, tanks, rockets, mortars, and more, and was reserved for the area of Camp Hale known as the East Fork Valley.

 Camp Hale Today